 - Youth Service teen summer volunteer applications are available in May.
 Click here for more information about the Summer Reading volunteer program.

-- If you are volunteering to fulfill a class or honor society requirement (e.g. you need only 10 to 15 hours), please see the Class Requirement/Honor Society Volunteer Position Description (not always available).
+- If you are volunteering to fulfill a class or honor society requirement (e.g. you need only 10 to 15 hours), please see the Class Requirement/Honor Society Volunteer Position Description (Not available until the last week of August 2015).

 Volunteer Fifty Hours and join the club!